Nathaniel Browne

 Nathaniel had an interesting family history:

-• Nathaniel was an only child, his parents are both deceased.
-His father, a Navy captain was killed when a German shell struck the bridge of his ship during the Battle of Jutland, and his mother died (likely of grief) soon thereafter.
+• Nathaniel was an only child, and his parents are both deceased.
+His father, a Navy captain, was killed when a German shell struck the bridge of his ship during the Battle of Jutland, and his mother died (likely of grief) soon thereafter.
 Nathaniel, his creative urge always at odds with his strict upbringing, missed them less than might be imagined.

 • Nathaniel has a cousin, Joseph Browne, who is a Catholic priest living in Norwich, and two second cousins – one a spinster living in London, the other having moved to Australia with her husband.